 - 50-meal block: A block of 50 meals to use at any time through the year.

 If you are interested in purchasing a meal plan, contact the residence life office.
+Costs can be found on the traditional undergraduate tuition and fees page.
 If you would like to add a meal block to your account, please contact the business office.
 Meal plans may not be reduced or cancelled after the second week of classes except as a result of changing residence halls.

 Meal Plan Requirements for Residential Students